executium/api-version-2/rest-api.md

 ## Package Recommendation
-Based on an array of inputs we will provide a recommended package for you.
+Based on an array of inputs we will provide a recommended php-sdk for you.

 ```
-GET /api/v2/subscriptions/package-recommendation
+GET /api/v2/subscriptions/php-sdk-recommendation
 ```

 **Parameters:**